Rojas lifts Marlins over Mets 3-2 to snap 7-game skid

 SOMETHING ABOUT NOTHING

-With “Seinfeld” debuting Friday on Netflix, lifelong Mets fan Jerry Seinfeld visited with Marlins manager Don Mattingly before the game and spent the fourth inning in the Mets’ television booth.
+With “Seinfeld” debuting Friday on Netflix, lifelong Mets fan Jerry Seinfeld visited with Mattingly before the game and spent the fourth inning in the Mets’ television booth.
 The first 10,000 fans received T-shirts with the Mets and the “Seinfeld” logos on the front and SEINFELD 00 and the Netflix logo on the back.
 Strikeouts by Mets pitchers were accompanied by the “Seinfeld” theme.

 REUNITED